Peterburnett/QUTCapstone2020/README.md

 ## Support

-This plugin was developed by QUT MAHQ Develeopers
+This plugin was developed by QUT MAHQ Developers

 With the support of
 https://www.catalyst-au.net/